Publish your development plan data

 The date that the development plan boundary was first announced, written in YYYY-MM-DD format.
 Don’t worry if you don’t know the exact date, just the month and year is fine.

-If applicable, the date that the geographic area for the plan was no longer in effect, written in YYYY-MM-DD format.
+If applicable, the date that the boundary for the plan was no longer in effect, written in YYYY-MM-DD format.
 If it's still current, leave the cell blank.

 This dataset is about your development plan timetable.
 A development plan timetable sets out the approximate timing for preparing a new development plan and supporting documents.